icopy-site/awesome-cn/docs/awesome/css-protips.md

 ## Translations

-**Note:** I've had less time available to maintain the growing list of translated tips; adding a new tip requires including it with over a dozen translations.
-For that reason, translated README files may not include all the tips listed on the main README file.
+⚠️  **Note:** I've had less time available to maintain the growing list of translated tips; adding a new tip requires including it with over a dozen translations.
+For that reason, translated README files are likely to not include all the tips listed on the main README file.

 * [简体中文](https://github.com/AllThingsSmitty/css-protips/tree/master/translations/zh-CN)
 * [正體中文](https://github.com/AllThingsSmitty/css-protips/tree/master/translations/zh-TW)